abstractFlo/atlas-docs/installation/integrate-in-your-own-stack.md

 ## Introduction

-If you have create your own setup and you want to integrated the Framework inside, it is possible by installing the npm packages.
+If you create your own setup and you want to integrate the framework inside, it is possible by installing the npm packages.

 ```text
 npm install -D @abstractFlo/client @abstractFlo/server @abstractFlo/shared
 ```

 {% hint style="danger" %}
-You must be setup the bundler for yourself.
+You have to set up the bundler for yourself.
 We can not give any kind of support for your own stack.
 {% endhint %}

-After this step, you must create bootstrap files they loaded before your first gamemode related script resolved.
+After this step, you need to create some bootstrap files.
+They are loaded before your first gamemode related script gets resolved.

 {% tabs %}
 {% tab title="Bootstrap Clientside" %}